MarkZsombor/docs/docs/convert2017to2018.md

 * The board height and width, along with the food and snakes data have been moved under the `board` property.

 * The game id is now found under the `game` property.

-* The data for dead snakes has been removed.

 ### Response JSON